 “I am so scared of Chris Freund”

-Author: Nguyen Thi Minh Giang, Director of Talent & Culture, Mekong Capital
+Author: Nguyen Thi Minh Giang, Former Partner of Talent and Culture, Mekong Capital

 October 4, 2018